Search engine results pages are richer than ever before in an effort to enhance the user experience.

 Boost Brand Visibility:

-When Do Image Packs Appear?
+When Do Image Packs Appear in the SERP?

 Here is a look at the frequency of the image pack for desktop compared to mobile:

-(September 2024 seoClarity Research Grid.)
+(December 2025 seoClarity Research Grid.)

 The image pack appears on mobile nearly 13% more frequently than on desktop.